miikka0000/BitcoinAnalyzer/README.md

 # BitcoinAnalyzer

 A program coded with QT Creator and C++ that fetches bitcoin price data from Goincecko API https://www.coingecko.com/en/api/documentation and calculates 3 queries based on the fetched data.
+The GET request functionality is made by SSL-protocol to read, parse, clean and transform the raw data into usable format.
+Documentation of the program is available via Doxygen in the repository root.

 ## The three queries that the user can run (as of now) are the following: